More about: 10 Things to Do in New York City in the Fall

 - Queensboro Bridge

-The Roosevelt Cable Car is not one of the most popular tourist attractions among travelers visiting New York, but it has a lot of charm and offers magnificent views of the city.
-In addition, it is a very economical ride because you only need the Metrocard to go up, the same card to move by bus or subway.
+The Roosevelt Island Tramway isn't one of the most popular tourist attractions among travelers visiting New York, but it has a lot of charm and offers magnificent views of the city.
+It's also a very inexpensive ride because you only need a Metrocard to get on, the same card you use to travel by bus or subway.

-If you want to know more about the cable car in New York, I advise you to read the article How to get on the Roosevelt Island cable car where I tell you all about this great unknown for mass tourism and everything you can do on Roosevelt Island.
+If you want to learn more about the New York cable car, I recommend reading the article How to ride the Roosevelt Island Tramway, where I tell you all about this great unknown to mass tourism and everything you can do on Roosevelt Island.

-Many of New York's iconic buildings have observation decks and observatories for the delight of its visitors.
-I've also made a comparison chart so that at a glance you can see the major differences between these engineering marvels:
+Many of New York's iconic buildings have viewpoints and observatories for visitors to enjoy.
+I have also created a comparison table so that you can see at a glance the major differences between these engineering marvels:

 - Empire State